 Color blindnessColor deficiency; Blindness - color

-Color blindness is the inability to see certain colors in the usual way.
+Color blindness is the inability to see some colors in the usual way.

-Color blindness occurs when there is a problem with the color-sensing granules (pigments) in certain nerve cells of the eye.
+Color blindness occurs when there is a problem with the pigments in certain nerve cells of the eye that sense color.
 These cells are called cones.
-They are found in the retina, the light-sensitive layer of tissue that lines the back of the eye.
+They are found in the light-sensitive layer of tissue at the back of the eye, called the retina .

 If just one pigment is missing, you may have trouble telling the difference between red and green.
 This is the most common type of color blindness.
 If a different pigment is missing, you may have trouble seeing blue-yellow colors.
-People with blue-yellow color blindness usually have problems identifying reds and greens, too.
+People with blue-yellow color blindness often have problems seeing reds and greens, too.

 The most severe form of color blindness is achromatopsia.
-A person with this rare condition cannot see any color, so they see everything in shades of gray.
-Achromatopsia is often associated with lazy eye, nystagmus (small, jerky eye movements), severe light sensitivity, and extremely poor vision.
+This is a rare condition in which a person cannot see any color, only shades of gray.

-Most color blindness is due to a genetic problem.
-(See: X-linked recessive) About 1 in 10 men have some form of color blindness.
+Most color blindness is due to a genetic problem .
+About 1 in 10 men have some form of color blindness.
 Very few women are color blind.

 The drug hydroxychloroquine (Plaquenil) can also cause color blindness.
-It is used to treat rheumatoid arthritis, among other conditions.
+It is used to treat rheumatoid arthritis and other conditions.